risk-based thinking software

 Fundamentally, risk-based thinking helps organisations better control and reduce their compliance and operating risks by focusing their limited monitoring and improvement resources on those processes, suppliers, products and services that represent their highest risk exposure.

-When it comes to implementing risk-based thinking organisations can choose to adopt a (i) qualitative or (ii) quantitative approach.
-The ISO standards don't prescribe which approach organisations should use.
-It just needs to be consistent with an organisation's internal and external risk context.
+When it comes to implementing risk-based thinking organisations can choose a (i) qualitative or (ii) quantitative approach.
+The ISO standards don't prescribe which approach organisations should use; but not all things are created equal.

-While the qualitative approach to risk-based thinking may appear the easiest and least costly to implement and operate, it has one serious weakness.
-It is incapable of reliably assessing and controlling compliance and operational risk levels.
-As highlighted below by US author and quality guru H. James Harrington, when he said;
+While the qualitative approach may appear the easiest and least costly to implement, it has one serious weakness.
+Its highly subjective and therefore unsuitable for reliable risk control and improvement.
+This point is eloquently made by US author and quality guru H. James Harrington, refer below;

 If you cannot understand it, you cannot control it.
 If you cannot control it, you cannot improve it."